 Students choosing to major in the Mathematical Sciences can choose to pursue either a Bachelor of Arts (BA) or a Bachelor of Science (BS).
 The Bachelor of Science degree requires students to complete an additional 16 quarter-hours of coursework in the natural or computer sciences.

-In the Spring of their junior year, undergraduate Mathematical Science majors can apply to enter one of our combined degree programs.
+Undergraduate Mathematical Science majors can apply to enter one of our combined degree programs by the Spring of their junior year.
 These programs enable students to complete both a Bachelor's degree and a Master's degree in a total of about five years.

 Mathematics & Computer Science (BS)